CaesarVincens/Ring_of_Fire_Mod/1632_RoF/Readme.txt

 Alpha 0.4.0 - North Sea Empires - Jun. , 2018
-Updated compatibility for HoI patch 1.5.3
-Testing use of replace_path to remove null files Reformatted some events and focuses as decisions
+Updated compatibility for HoI patch 1.5.3 updated to use replace_path to remove null files Reformatted some events and focuses as decisions
 New decisions related to Committees of Correspondence New Naval and Armor units (still WIP)
-New industrial and other tech, including new buildings for Steel production Replaced Rubber with Combustion Engines (strategic resource only available from building) Added New focus trees for SWE, DEN, and ENG (ENG tree thanks to forum user King of Nords) Many new events including the formation of Burgundy
+New industrial and other tech, including new buildings for Steel production Replaced Rubber with Combustion Engines (strategic resource only available from building) Added New focus trees for SWE, and ENG (ENG tree thanks to forum user King of Nords) Many new events including the formation of Burgundy and English Civil War Refactored starting situation for SWE-AUS war, balancing in progress More portraits, Europe mostly complete

 Alpha 0.3.0 - Ostend League - Nov.
 25, 2017
 Beginning of Tech Overhaul; new infantry and artillery techs